victor-gil-sepulveda/pyRMSD/README.md

 - QCP superposition method code was adapted from the code [here](http://theobald.brandeis.edu/qcp/)

+- KABSCH code is based on the work of [Bosco Ho](http://boscoh.com/).

 - The statistics function code was adapted from the work of jjhaag@dreamincode.net (available [here](http://www.dreamincode.net/code/snippet1447.htm) ).